 They learnt where should be located and how many rooms should have a villa to get the highest profit.

-They knew, they should have controlled the documents of the house in Croatia and plot before going to the notary.
+They knew, they should have controlled the documents of the house and plot before going to the notary.
 But….

 … the man from the real estate agency pressed them.
-He wrote the agreement, organised the translation and set the meeting with the seller at the notary.
-Fast.
-Faster.
+He wrote the agreement, organised the translation and set the meeting with the Seller at the notary.

 Commission of 3% was too attractive to let go 3 foreign buyers.